Zedrichu/Optimal-Observability-Problem/dynamic_solvers/learner/rl_sensor_selection_summary.md

 ### 6.4.
 Timeout Handling

-If solver times out:
+If solver times out or returns unsat:

-- Assign a default penalty reward
+- Assign a default penalty reward (large positive value for minimization)
+- The penalty should be worse than any valid solution to discourage infeasible configurations
-- Skip or partially update
+- Skip or partially update theta based on the penalty

 ### 6.5.
 Logging